How to Calculate The Price For Your Hair Products

 Examples of a successful hair product line

-Mikey Moran from Atlanta, Georgia, USA started Private Label Extensions over 8 years ago, a hair product line.
+Mikey Moran (from Atlanta, Georgia, USA) started Private Label Extensions over 9 years ago.

 Hi!
 My name is Mikey Moran and I am one of the owners of Private Label Extensions.
 We started this company a little over 5 years ago to create another option for women looking for amazing quality hair and entrepreneurs looking to get into the hair industry.

-Chris Healy from San Diego, California, USA started The Longhairs over 6 years ago, a hair product line.
+Chris Healy (from San Diego, California, USA) started The Longhairs over 7 years ago.